madmurphy/libconfini/MANUAL.md

 `IniFormat::delimiter_symbol`, whose value is set to `#INI_ANY_SPACE` instead of `#INI_EQUALS`.

-The semantics of the `IniFormat` bitfield has been designed in order to ensure that when all its fields are set to zero it equals `#INI_UNIXLIKE_FORMAT`.
+The semantics of the `IniFormat` bitfield has been designed to ensure that when all its fields are set to zero it equals `#INI_UNIXLIKE_FORMAT`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 IniFormat format_zero = (IniFormat) { 0 };